Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 ![](assets/import_connection.png)

-If you had an existing Hex org and did not create one via Partner Connect please follow [Hex documentation](https://learn.hex.tech/docs/connect-to-data/data-connections/data-connections-introduction) on creating a Snowflake connection.
+If you had an existing Hex org and did not create one via Partner Connect please follow [Hex documentation](https://learn.hex.tech/docs/connect-to-data/data-connections/data-connections-introduction) on creating a Snowflake connection or use an existing Snowflake connection with write permissions.

 ### Common Problems
 If coming from Partner Connect or creating a new database connection, ensure that your database connection has both the Snowpark and Writeback toggle enabled.
-Navigate to the Settings window and select the desired Snowflake database connection.
+Navigate to the Settings in Hex and select the desired Snowflake database connection.

 ![](assets/edit_connection.png)